BAfsharmanesh/quera_mine_problem/README.md

   title="object-dims"
   style="display:block; float:none; margin-left:auto; margin-right:auto; max-width: 400px">

-These objects for the photos in the train folder are labeled for you in the label.xlsx file with the following specifications:
+The objects (woods and rocks) in the samples in the train folder are labeled for you in the label.xlsx file with the following specifications:

 <div align="center">